 Notification of Absence

-If a student registered on a programme is unable to attend, including when on clinical placement, he or she is expected to take the following action:
+If a student registered on a programme is unable to attend, he or she is expected to take the following action:

-Repeated, unauthorised or un-notified absence will be treated as a potential disciplinary matter and could result in a referral to the university’s Student Progress Monitoring Committee (SPMC) and/or termination under the General Regulations (4.11).
+Repeated unauthorised or un-notified absence will be treated as a potential disciplinary matter and could result in a referral to the university’s Student Progress Monitoring Committee (SPMC).

-In circumstances where absence is necessary at very short notice (e.g. a close family bereavement) students should email the relevant Programme Administrator, to confirm this absence and to give an indication of the period of absence.
+In circumstances where absence is necessary at very short notice (e.g. a close family bereavement) students should email the relevant programme administrator, to confirm this absence and to give an indication of the period of absence.
 Guidance will be given on the implications of the absence for teaching and learning and/or professional requirements.
-Supporting evidence may be required.

 Request to be absent to observe religious practices or festivals

 Students may request to miss specific teaching and learning events to attend a particular faith event.
-They should follow the advice contained within the Religious Observance and Examinations Policy.
+They should follow the advice contained within the Religious Observance and Academic Timetabling Policy.

 Contacting absent students without agreed absence